 The TNC automatically changes the tool if the tool life TIME2 expires during program run.
 To use this miscellaneous function, activate M101 at the beginning of the program.
 M101 is reset with M102.
-When TIME1 is reached, the TNC merely places an internal marker that can be evaluated via the PLC.
+When TIME1 is reached, the TNC merely sets an internal marker that can be evaluated via the PLC (refer to your machine manual).